How Do You Determine which Accommodations are Best?

 Accommodations for All Struggling Learners

 Often students struggle with the amount of homework they are receiving.
-Especially if they have sports, extra curriculuar activities, and/or outside tuturoing.
+Especially if they have sports, extra curricular activities, and/or outside learning support.
 Some of the key accommodations/modifications we ask parents to advocate for are:

 Specific to Reading